-Top 5 NBA All-Star Game Air Jordan Sneaker Moments / De Bästa All-Star Weekend Sneakers Genom Tidderna
+Top 5 NBA All-Star Game Air Jordan Sneaker Moments / De Bästa All-Star Weekend Sneakers Genom Tiderna

 All-Star Weekend är en STOR Sneakerhelg!
 Störst av dem alla!
 Det var under All-Star matcherna som spelarna kunde bära vilka skor de ville utan att behöva tänka på att färgerna skulle vara efter NBA´s regler eller matcha deras lagfärger.